fernandostc/tm-summit-challenges/content/deploy_c1c/_index.md

 ---

+#### **5.** Gathering the ARN for Conformity deploy
-**5.** Follow the automation instructions regarding AWS setup.
+Follow the automation instructions regarding AWS setup.
 After selecting <b>Launch Stack</b>, you’ll be taken to your AWS management console and prompted to check <b>I acknowledge…</b> After a few moments, a CloudFormation stack will be created.
 Upon creation, go to <b>Outputs</b>, copy the <b>CloudConformityRoleArn</b> and paste into the box in Conformity:

 ![Integration7](/images/integration7.png)